sigmacomputing/sigmaquickstarts/site/sigmaguides/src/tables_json_parsing/tables_json_parsing.md

 We are presented with a list of the column data that Sigma was able to automatically parse from the JSON data.

-Click to select the fields `STATE NAME, CAPITOL, LAT, LONG` and click the `Confirm` button:
+Click to select the fields `STATE NAME, CAPITAL, LAT, LONG` and click the `Confirm` button:

 <img src="assets/json5.png" width="800"/>